romangrubic/weather-app-openweather/README.md

 ### Wireframes

 * **Landing page**
+  - Initial idea was that landing page contain only heading, search bar input and non-intrusive background
 <p align="center">
   <img src="https://raw.githubusercontent.com/romangrubic/weather-app-openweather/master/assets/images/readme/wireframe/landing-page.jpg" width="400" height="200" alt="Landing page">
 </p>

 * **Main page**
+  - Upon search, a page should load with current weather, map location that switches with more specific data and a carousel with weather for next seven days.
 <p align="center">
   <img src="https://raw.githubusercontent.com/romangrubic/weather-app-openweather/master/assets/images/readme/wireframe/main-page.jpg" width="400" height="200" alt="Main page">
 </p>

 * **Unknown city / Not in databse**
+  - Mistakes are always an option, and I would like in case user made a mistake to show it so that it can be corrected.
 <p align="center">
   <img src="https://raw.githubusercontent.com/romangrubic/weather-app-openweather/master/assets/images/readme/wireframe/unknown-city.jpg" width="400" height="200" alt="Unknown city/Not in database">
 </p>